• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 The hollow body construction makes Casinos notably lighter than solid-body guitars, contributing to their comfort during extended playing sessions.

-Neck Profile and Playability
+Neck profile and playability

 The 1963 Casino neck represents one of the most comfortable profiles ever produced: